-"We offer families a place to build memories at the Fort Collins North KOA"
+"We offer families a place to build memories at the Fort Collins North/Wellington KOA"

 They met in 1957 and became instant friends when their German background gave them common ground.
-They were best men at each other's wedding, and six years ago, Guenter Kippschull and Helmut Roy became business partners.
+They were best men at each other's wedding, and eventually, Guenter Kippschull and Helmut Roy became business partners.

 Guenter and his wife, Theresa own two KOA businesses since 1987.
 Before that, they owned a bowling alley and would travel in a rented motor home with their kids for a month each year.
 The camping business appealed to the family aspect of the Kippschull's life, and they traded in their bowling shoes for a yellow KOA shirt.

 Working outdoors and working together was a big allure for the couple.
 Their campgrounds are smaller, and the couple has an active approach to their management.
 They are particularly proud of the park grounds with the beautiful flowers and inviting pool.